Rise-Vision/rise-page/README.md

 </html>
 ```

-## Documentation
-For further documentation on `rise-page` properties, methods, usage, and a comprehensive demo, please see [here](http://rise-vision.github.io/rise-page).

 ### Building Custom Content
 When building custom content for use with `rise-page`, there are a few conventions that must be followed.